25 Must-Read Children’s Books By Black Authors

 It might not seem like Bud has a lot going for him, but he has a suitcase full of essentials.
 One of those things is a clue from his mother, a flier advertising a band called the Dusky Devastators of the Depression featuring a man named Herman E. Calloway.

-Hopeful that the flier will lead to his father, nothing can stop Bud from solving this mystery.
+Hopefully, the flier will lead to his father, but nothing can stop Bud from solving this mystery.

 Bud, Not Buddy is a funny and poignant read that grips readers’ hearts and is beloved by kids across North America.